holoviz/panel/doc/how_to/custom_components/esm/callbacks.md

 ## Slideshow with Python callback

-This example shows you how to create a `SlideShow` component that uses a Python *callback* function to update the `Slideshow` image when its clicked:
+This example shows you how to create a `Slideshow` component that uses a Python *callback* function to update the `Slideshow` image when its clicked:

 ```{pyodide}
 import param